syyunn/DeepWTO/README.md

 ### Issues

-{75, 84} being outscoped from the DS panel numbers
+- [x] {75, 84} being out-scoped from the DS panel numbers -> Manually Added
+- [ ] Track why {75, 84} being omitted from the automated process of
+checking ds_numb that has panel report

+### WPF
+DS8 has WPF file format and pdf is image-based.
+Find the solution to open it.

+### Footnotes
+The network that understands that holds a footnote in beneath